delphilite/EverythingSDK/README.md

 - Complete translation of Everything's C++ SDK to Delphi.
 - Easy integration with Delphi projects.
 - Supports all major features of the original SDK.
 - Supports using static libraries (Everything32.obj/Everything64.obj).
-By enabling the ET_STATICLINK directive (default)
+By enabling the ET_STATICLINK directive (default).
 - Supports using dynamic libraries (Everything32.dll/Everything64.dll).
+- Supports using the Everything IPC (EverythingIPC.pas+EverythingImpl.pas).
+Reference EverythingImpl instead of EverythingSDK, without requiring any DLL or OBJ.

 ## Requirements
 - Delphi XE2 or later.